mohammadtanim24h/snap-away/README.md

 # Snap Away

+### Here is the [Live Website Link](https://snap-away-862c61.netlify.app/) to view it in your browser.

 ## Project Details

-### Here is the [Live Website Link](https://snap-away-862c61.netlify.app/) to view it in your browser.

 * This is a product analysis Website.
 The Product is a camera.
+There are many sections in the website you can navigate to.

 * On the homepage, you can see the product image and three reviews.
 There is a navbar for navigation at the top.